 From a young age Ms. McGinley possessed a strong interest to work with individuals who have been impacted by substance use disorder.
 Ms. McGinley obtained her Associates Degree in Applied Science with a concentration in Chemical Dependency Counseling through Finger Lakes Community College in 2010.
 Ms. McGinley continued to further her education in Chemical Dependency through State University of Brockport where she graduated in 2012, Cum Laude, with her Bachelor’s Degree in Human Services.
 She joined Beacon Center in 2013 where she continued to pursue her passion of working with individuals by providing individualized care to all she interacted with.
 In 2015 she obtained her Credentialed Alcoholism and Substance Abuse Counselor (CASAC) through the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
 Through her dedication and work ethic in 2015 she was promoted to Associate Director of Program Operations.

 Danielle Spain received her Bachelor’s Degree in Health Science with a concentration in Substance Abuse Counseling through the State University of Brockport in 2013.
 She then completed her Master’s Degree through Utica College in Health Care Administration in 2015.
-In addition to her degrees, Danielle is a Certified Alcoholism and Substance Abuse Counselor (CASAC) through the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
+In 2022, Danielle received her Bachelor of Science in Nursing through Utica College.
+In addition to her degrees, Danielle is a Certified Alcoholism and Substance Abuse Counselor (CASAC) through the New York State Office of Alcoholism and Substance Abuse Services (OASAS) as well as a Registered Nurse through New York State Office of Professions.

 Danielle began her career with Beacon Center in 2015 as a Counselor in the Utica Office.
 Her dedication and commitment to treatment of substance use disorders earned her a promotion to Clinical Supervisor in 2016, to supervise the opening of our Cortland office.

-As the Clinical Supervisor she worked hard to increase patient access to medication assisted treatment in both Cortland and Rome offices.
+As the Clinical Supervisor she worked hard to increase patient access to medication assisted treatment in the Central New York Offices.
 She has most recently been promoted to Associate Director of Program Operations.
+In 2022, Danielle worked to launch the Hepatitis C Treatment Program in our CNY locations.

 Danielle is determined to offer quality service to all patients and provide an opportunity for recovery from substance use disorders.
 She is committed to increasing education and awareness in the field of substance use disorder within the community, which has been proven through her experiences with Beacon Center.